knaveightt/dot-vimrc/README.md

 # dot-vimrc
-My .vimrc config to update throughout its usage.
+Various vim/nvim configs to update throughout their usage.